 Tenants who are allocated parks within their lease are responsible for marking their space with signage, make sure you follow the signage guidelines for your building.
 If an unauthorized vehicle is in your allocated park, tenants can arrange the vehicle to be towed with Super City Towing only.

-Electric Vehicle Charging Policy
+• Electric Vehicle Charging Policy

 If you wish to charge your electric vehicle at work this is only permitted by following our internal process.
-Charging of electric cars has to be safe, the demand on the building energy supply has to be managed, and it has to be fair.
+Charging of electric cars has to be safe, therefore follow these WorkSafe guidelines: